decagondev/tech-writer/README.md

 # Recent Updates
 - Added Flask API to the project with a random number list generator endpoint.
   **Changes in api.py:**

   Updated the docstring of the `random_numbers` function in `api.py` to provide more details on the process of generating random numbers and returning them as a JSON response.
 Additionally, clarified the purpose and functionality of the debug mode in the `random_numbers` function.

-- Added an Express server to the project with functionality similar to the Python Flask server, including a route to generate a list of random integers and serve them as a JSON response.
+- Added an Express server to the project similar to the Python Flask server, including a route to generate a list of random integers and serve them as a JSON response.
   **Changes in server.js:**

+  - Updated docstrings in the `server.js` file to provide detailed explanations of the server functionality.

+    - Created an instance of an Express application with a comprehensive description of the framework.

-  Created a route handler for GET requests to the /random endpoint to generate and return a list of 10 random integers between 1 and 100 as a JSON response.
-It listens on port 3000.
+    - Defined a route handler for GET requests to the `/random` endpoint to generate a list of 10 random integers between 1 and 100 as a JSON response.

+    - Started the server and listened on port 3000 with detailed information on the server start process.

 Feel free to explore the new functionality and continue enhancing your AI agent!